USAJOBS/help-center/how-to/application/status.md

 Hiring is completed and the position is filled.

 NOTE: Currently, you will see **Reviewing applications** even if the hiring is complete.
-The hiring agencies are responsible for marking a position as "Hiring complete" in their application systems for this status to appear on USAJOBS.
-The hiring agencies are updating their application systems to show the "Hiring complete" status in mid-2021.
+The hiring agencies are responsible for marking a position as hiring complete and are updating their application systems to show this status in mid-2021.

 **Job canceled**

 The agency withdrew the job announcement and did not hire anyone.
 An agency can cancel a job announcement any time after they post a job.

-## How do you track your application?

-An application status is only available if you submit your resume through USAJOBS using the Apply button.
-We can’t track your application if you posted it directly to an agency’s website or through any other job application method outside of your USAJOBS profile (i.e. fax, email, mail, etc).
-You can access updates from the agency by using the **Track Your application** link in your USAJOBS profile or [contact the staffing point of contact on the job announcement](../agency/contact/).

 ## Are there status delays for faxed documents?